ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ![visualize edges](/static/images/kruskal-maze-generator/visualize-edges.png)

-Take away the grid and cells and basically we have a graph with vertices and edges.
-Finally, we're ready to start building out our spanning tree.
+We started with a simple grid, now we have a graph with vertices and edges.
+Finally, we're ready to start building out the minimum spanning tree that will form our maze path.

-The next part of the algorithm calls for traversing the minimal edge.
-At this point though our edges are not weighted and the distance between each vertex is the same, so we need to introduce an artifical weight and to randomize it.
+The next part of the algorithm calls for traversing the minimal edges.
+At this point though our edges are not weighted and the distance between each vertex is the same, so we will introduce a random artifical weight to each edge&mdash;this will give the tree (i.e, our maze path) a more naturally non-uniform shape.

 ```javascript
 // update the Edge class